ccm-innovation/react-native-twilio-chat/README.md

 ```

 ### iOS - CocoaPods
-Install the Twilio IP Messaging SDK and this package via CocoaPods.
+Install the Twilio Chat SDK and this package via CocoaPods.
 See the [full Podfile example](./Example/ios/Podfile) for more details.

 ```ruby
 pod 'React', :subspecs => ['Core', /* any other subspecs you require */], :path => '../node_modules/react-native'